 a) Video games do not need to be art to be meaningful.
 While it is quite possible for a video game to be considered art, they don’t need to be.

 b) Video games are more like architecture than art.
 To consider a video game the same way as a painting or sculpture erodes the medium’s dynamic.
 Equating video games to be more like Architecture is a better analogy.

 c) Video games trying to be provide an an art-like experience need to reduce their game mechanics.
 Video Games as a term defines a medium and an industry and within it different kinds of play.
 The play found in ‘Games’ proper, which I define as the Play of Measurement, must exclude appreciation for aesthetics to deliver its style of play.

 a) Video Games Don’t Need to Be Art to be Meaningful

 This is my simplest and most profound point.
 If you are embarrassed for loving video games, that’s an internal dialogue you need to resolve.
-Games Overanalyzer admits in his video that he is embarrassed that plays and loves video games, so he wishes to see his activity to be art and thus worthy of respect.
+Games Overanalyzer admits in his video that he is embarrassed that he loves video games, so he wishes to see his activity to be art and thus worthy of respect.
 We see AAA developers attempting to make video games more cinematic to mimic movies because there is an inherent low self-esteem in many parts of the industry.

 I fundamentally disagree with these positions.
 Projecting feelings of embarrassment robs video games of its own identity.
 I believe that video games are inherently legitimate and meaningful because they are a part of play.
 Play is essential for human development, a mammalian activity that cuts across species.
 It is fundamental to life and is something to celebrate and not to be embarrassed about.

 Play and its digital child, video games, taps into human imagination but does so from a different angle than art does.
 This was understood by Jung and is captured by another uniquely human enterprise: Architecture.

 b) Video Games Are More Like Architecture Than Art